newatoms/beta/projects/team-building/pitch.md

 We will write about the New Atoms off-site future conference, specifically the team's time spent in various pubs.

 ## Example
-We could write about some of the various important issues we discussed, for example feminism.
-We would explain how learning to communicate openly, honestly and respectfully about loaded issues removes barriers to speaking the same way in a work environment and helps everyone feel safe to do so.
+We could write about some of the important issues we discussed, for example feminism.
+Learning to communicate openly, honestly and respectfully about loaded issues removes barriers.
+This is a precursor to similar communication in a work environment, helping everyone to feel safe and respected.

 ## Motivation
 Spending time together as a team outside of work is extremely helpful in developing meaningful relationships.
 An emotional investment in one's colleagues makes for a more devoted team and a stronger, more empathetic and effective organisation overall.